repeaterjs/repeater/website/docs/06_error_handling.md

 })();
 ```

 The `throw` method is equivalent to calling the `stop` function and `return` method in sequence, so `throw` blows away any pending values and finishes the repeater.
-Because `throw` rethrows errors if there are no pending calls to `next`, this method is of limited utility and mainly provided for compatability purposes.
+Because `throw` rethrows errors if there are no pending calls to `next`, this method is of limited utility and mainly provided for compatibility purposes.

 ### 3. The executor throws an error